-Conservation Story 10: Captured on camera: Wild tiger hunts world’s largest bovine in Thailand
+Conservation Story 10: Captured on Camera: Wild tiger Hunts World’s Largest Bovine in Thailand3 Feb 2020

 Some incredible tiger news from Thailand, where rare camera trap footage has captured an adult resident male and it’s huge prey – the first time WWF observed this directly in Mae Wong National Park.

 A wild gaur, known to be the world’s largest bovine, was found dead in Mae Wong National Park in late December last year.
 The marking on the gaur carcass revealed claw marks on its side and bite marks on the throat.
 But it wasn’t until WWF placed camera traps in the same spot that we were able to finally confirm that a tiger killed the gaur.
 This is a rare and important find.